 Today, October 18, is the Feast of St. Luke the Evangelist.

-Lord God, who chose Saint Luke to reveal by his preaching and writings the mystery of your love for the poor, grant that those who already glory in your name may persevere as one heart and one soul and that all nations may merit to see your salvation.
-Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
-Collect Prayer for the Feast of St. Luke
+Father, you chose Luke the evangelist to reveal by preaching and writing the mystery of your love for the poor.
+Unite in heart and spirit all who glory in your name, and let all nations come to see your salvation.
+Grant this through our Lord Jesus Christ, your Son, who lives and reigns with you and the Holy Spirit, God, for ever and ever.

 Be Christ for all.
 Bring Christ to all.
 See Christ in all.